SAR image interpretation and flood mapping#

 In this image, you should notice that the vast majority of the agricultural land in the image changed from primarily red colors in the 15 May image, to primarily blue colors in the 27 May image.
 What happened?

-The big change that we see in the second RGB image, then, is due to the change in soil moisture between the two images.
+The big change that we see in the second RGB image, then, is primarily due to the change in soil moisture between the two images.
 In the second image, the soil in the fields is saturated, which has (a) caused a pronounced decrease in the backscatter recorded by the sensor, and (b) created a “smoother” (in terms of the radar signal) surface, with surface scattering predominating over volume scattering.

 We will come back to this image later, but for now, we will move on to look at the individual bands (the VV and VH files).